-Prosthetics or orthotics
+- Prosthetics or orthotics

-- Durable medical equipment (for example, wheelchairs, hospital beds, walkers, crutches, and wigs for people with hair loss due to any medical condition).
-Contact Customer Service for more information on coverage and benefit limits for wigs. - Repairs of medical equipment - Batteries for medical equipment - Some shoes, when custom molded or part of a leg brace - Oxygen and oxygen equipment - Medical supplies you need to take care of your illness, injury, or disability - Diabetic equipment and supplies - Nutritional/enteral products, when specific criteria are met - Incontinence products - Family planning supplies open access service.
-Refer to Family Planning Services in this section. - Augmentative communication devices, including electronic tablets - Allergen-reducing products (for eligible members under the age of 21 who are diagnosed as having poorly controlled asthma)
+- Durable medical equipment (for example, wheelchairs, hospital beds, walkers, crutches, standers, bath and toilet equipment, and wigs for people with hair loss due to any medical condition).
+Contact Customer Service for more information on coverage and benefit limits for wigs.

+- Repairs of medical equipment

+- Batteries for medical equipment

+- Some shoes, including therapeutic stock shoes when specific criteria are met and when custom molded or part of a leg brace

+- Oxygen and oxygen equipment

+- Airway clearance devices

+- Electrical stimulation devices

+- Medical supplies you need to take care of your illness, injury, or disability

+- Diabetic equipment and supplies

+- Nutritional/enteral products, when specific criteria are met

+- Incontinence products

+- Family planning supplies open access service.
+(Refer to Family Planning Services in this section.)

+- Augmentative communication devices, including electronic tablets

+- Allergen-reducing products (for eligible members under the age of 19 who are diagnosed as having poorly controlled asthma) - Seizure detection devices